Product added to cart

 Some look forward to this stage of the design, some almost totally overlook it.
 Equipment in a gym contributes to creating a look, feel and style, but this is really delivered by the associated work done on interior design.

 A few things to consider would be the colour scheme, branding (on walls, equipment, mirrors/windows, reception desk) gym signage and other small branded items – speak to our in-house design team about how we can help create an appropriate look and feel for your facility.
-We also offer custom flooring options which can add extra brand presence or functional touch.
+We also offer custom flooring and customised product options which can add extra brand presence in your space.

 Many of our clients are now exploring designs that incorporate a darker nightclub-like feel with coloured strip lighting or neon glowing features which match their brand colours.
 If this is the look you are going for, make sure that your walls, ceilings and even floors can accommodate the electrical requirements.
 Please also remember that the finished space needs to be safely lit as well as exceptionally cool.